nzmysd/rtf-journal/README.md

 # rtf-journal
 Simple script to create a new RTF file with the current date as title.
 Created for personal use for quick access to a new journal entry.
+Warning: This was made for personal use and file paths are hard-coded.

 ## Dependencies
 - Windows OS (for using wordpad)